 These figures indicate calm and stability in the local labour markets of the London Economic Region.
 A marginal change in the rates of unemployment in all three counties would be observed during the month of October.
 As illustrated in the graph below, for Oxford County the change was larger, the rate of unemployment during October escalated by 2 percentage points relative to September 2017.
 The end of 2017 was dominated by an increasing trend of the unemployment rates in all three counties.
 In January 2018, the increasing trend of the unemployment rates continued.
 The results from January 2018 were slightly higher than a year before, in January 2017, for all three counties.
-After January 2017, another improvement trend in the unemployment rates across all three counties can be observed.
+After January 2018, another improvement trend in the unemployment rates across all three counties can be observed.
 In June 2018, the unemployment rates showed a slight increase in Middlesex and Oxford counties while it maintained in Elgin County.
 In July of 2018, it is noticeable again the beginning of an improving trend of the market conditions in all three counties.
 Fairly stable evolution of the unemployment rates in the three counties between May and August 2018, on a marginal growth trend.

 * London Economic Region includes Elgin, Middlesex, and Oxford counties.